Inflammation in Dogs: Causes, Symptoms, and How to Help

 As dogs age, the most common inflammatory disease is arthritis, or inflammation of the joints.
 There are two main types of arthritis—rheumatoid arthritis and osteoarthritis.

-Osteoarthritis is far more common in our pets and is caused by the accumulation of tiny injuries to the joint over time.
-This means it is a chronic type of inflammation and explains why arthritis is so debilitating.
+Osteoarthritis is the more common disease in our pets and is characterized by thickening or inflammation of the joint capsule and wearing of the cartilage between bones in a joint.
+This leads to chronic inflammation and explains why arthritis is so debilitating.

 Signs of Inflammation in Dogs